stellarator22/e-field-computation/README.md

 --------------------------------------------------

--Python 3.x
+- Python 3.x

--NumPy
+- NumPy

--CuPy (for GPU acceleration) (optional; the script can be modified to use NumPy only)
+- CuPy (for GPU acceleration) (optional; the script can be modified to use NumPy only)

--Matplotlib
+- Matplotlib

--SciPy
+- SciPy

--tkinter (for file dialogs and GUI elements)
+- tkinter (for file dialogs and GUI elements)

--threading, queue (for video creation progress tracking)
+- threading, queue (for video creation progress tracking)

 --------------------------------------------------